xorg/mtg-dashboard/README.md

 ### Stats
 ![stats](https://github.com/xorg/mtg-dashboard/blob/media/stats.png)
-A dashboard needs nice stats!
+A dashboard needs nice stats...

 ### Graphs
 ![graphs](https://github.com/xorg/mtg-dashboard/blob/media/graphs.png)
-And nice Charts!
+...and nice Charts!
 For every collection in the database there is a chart tracking the price of the total value of a collection.

 ### Top cards
 ![cards](https://github.com/xorg/mtg-dashboard/blob/media/top_cards.png)